wahinguyen/tool-get-dependencies-npm-package/README.md

-# This tool get all dependencies you want through the url
+# This tool get list dependencies of npm package you want through the url

+## Default package is 'express'. clone and custome another package npm you want

 ## Project setup
 ```